sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 The Type 1 method is sometimes referred to as the “sequential” sum of squares, because it involves a process of adding terms to the model one at a time.
-Consider the coffee data, for instance.
+Consider, for instance, the |coffee|_ data.
 Suppose we want to run the full 3 × 2 factorial ANOVA, including interaction terms.
 The full model contains the outcome variable ``babble``, the predictor variables ``sugar`` and ``milk``, and the interaction term